SciML/DiffEqDocs.jl/docs/src/features/low_dep.md

 constructors.

 For example, with the `ODEProblem` we have `ODEProblem{iip,specialize}(...)`.
-The this second type parameter controls the specialization level with the following choices:
+This second type parameter controls the specialization level with the following choices:

 - `SciMLBase.AutoSpecialize`: the default.
 Uses a late wrapping scheme to hit a balance between runtime and compile time.
-- `SciMLBase.NoSpecialize`: this will never specialize on the constituant functions, having the least compile time but the highest runtime.
+- `SciMLBase.NoSpecialize`: this will never specialize on the constituent functions, having the least compile time but the highest runtime.
 - `SciMLBase.FullSpecialize`: this will fully re-specialize the solver on the given ODE, achieving the fastest runtimes while increasing the